Damon-Zhong/Travel-Mag/README.md

 <p>In the foreseeable feature our Team has many ideas that can make this app more user friendly.
 The application that are to be added in the future are:</p>

 - Functionality around approval process for submissions
-- Function of updating city profile that allows curator to edit city profile
+- Function of updating city profile that allows curator to edit city profile after submitting
-- Prices for Hotels with direct links for booking
+- Prices for hotels with direct links for booking
 - Flight widget with link to external overview page
 - Itinerary where user can plan their trip in detail  (save for later and share with others)
-- Add more additional topics and sub categories
+- Add additional topics and sub categories
 - Support for small /locally owned business
 - Have the user take a mini quiz to produce filtered search results